younghasuh/BullocksOriole/README.md

 # Manuscript data and code repository

-This repository contains statistical code and data related to the manuscript titled "" submitted to XYZ.
+This repository contains statistical code and data related to the manuscript titled "Revisiting the Baltimore-Bullock’s hybrid zone reveals changing plumage color in Bullock’s orioles." submitted to The Royal Society.
 The goal is to increase transparency and reproducibility in research.

-Files:
+Use the `mainscript.md` markdown document to see the entire script used in tidying data, making figures, and conducting analyses.

+Data files:
 - `allspec` contains spectra data for all n specimens
 - `specimen_info.xlsx` contains information on specimens (ID, category, collection date, locality).

-This is a test